 The voltage is the force that drives the electric current through the conductor.

-The clamp multimeter’s ability to measure the AC voltage is usually affected by the signal’s frequency.
+The signal’s frequency affects the clamp multimeter’s ability to measure the AC voltage.
 Both clamp multimeters, i.e., Fluke 323 and Fluke 324, are evident in measuring the AC voltages with frequencies ranging from 50 Hz to 500 Hz.

 These products can effectively measure AC and DC voltage of about 600 Volts which is quite good, especially when most of the clamp multimeters available in the market are not explicitly built for measuring voltage.